-- The Office of Engagement is the place for commuter students to go with questions or help in connecting with the campus.
-The office is on the Stoltz Student Life Wing of Mary Frances Hall. - Students have designated parking areas on-campus.
-Parking permits are reserved on-line at the start of each semester through the Campus Safety & Security Office or the Student Accounts Office during normal business hours.
-Go to the Clarke home page, click on Quicklinks and navigate to the Current Students section.
-Scroll to Campus Safety & Security below the Campus Life section.
-Click on the "Register Now" button to register your vehicle information.
-If registered by August 1st, residential students will receive their permit at residence hall check-in and commuter students at CONNECT.
-Returning students that do not live on campus, or any student registering after August 1st, can pick up their permit at the Student Accounts Office. - Commuter students can request a campus mail station located in the Student Activity Center by speaking to staff in the Student Life Office, room 19, Mary Josita Hall. - Lockers are available through the Student Life Office, Mary Josita Hall, on a first come basis.
+- The Office of Engagement and Intercultural Programs is the place for commuter students to go with questions or help in connecting with the campus.
+The office is on the Stoltz Student Life Wing of Mary Frances Hall. - Commuter students have designated parking areas on-campus.
+Parking permits are sold on-line at the start of each semester through the Campus Safety & Security Office or the Student Accounts Office during normal business hours.
+Go to the Clarke home page, click on Current or Future Students.
+Scroll to Campus Safety & Security.
+On the right side bar, click the link to Purchase Parking Permits and follow the instructions.
+Your permit will be placed in the folder you receive at CONNECT if you are a new undergraduate student and applied on-line by August 1st, at residence hall check-in for returning resident students or at the Student Accounts Office for all other students. - Commuter students can request a campus mail station located in the Student Activity Center. - Lockers are available through the Student Life Office, Mary Josita Hall, on a first come basis.
 Lockers are located in Catherine Byrne Hall or the Student Activity Center. - Commuter students can purchase any of the meal plans available or can add money to their Clarke ID Card on-line or in the Student Accounts Office, second floor, Atrium, which acts as a declining balance card in the dining hall, Café 1843, campus store and vending machines on campus.